Bitbucket Cloud integration overview

 Overview

-• A deploy key that is used to check out your project from Bitbucket.
+A deploy key that is used to check out your project from Bitbucket Cloud.

-• A service hook (or "push hook") that is used to notify CircleCI when you push to Bitbucket.
+A service hook (or "push hook") that is used to notify CircleCI when you push to Bitbucket Cloud.

 CircleCI builds push hooks by default.
-So, builds are triggered for all push hooks for the repository and PUSH is the most common case of triggering a build.
+Builds are triggered for all push hooks for the repository and PUSH is the most common case of triggering a build.

-There are some additional, less common cases where CircleCI uses hooks, as follows:
+Some additional, less common, cases where CircleCI uses hooks are, as follows:

 These settings can be found in each project’s individual Project Settings section of the CircleCI web app.